Have I experienced trauma?

 By Jordan Pickell

-You might think that because you haven’t experienced combat, stranger rape, a car accident, or a natural disaster, you have not experienced trauma.
-This common understanding of trauma makes hidden the repeated, often “invisible” trauma of abuse, maltreatment, dismissal, neglect, unpredictability, loss of control, manipulation, oppression, and the list goes on.
-It can be hard to put into words what went wrong.
+You might think that because you haven’t experienced combat, sexual assault by a stranger, a car accident, or a natural disaster, you have not experienced trauma.
+This common understanding of trauma makes hidden so many other types of trauma including abuse, dismissal, neglect, unpredictability, loss of control, manipulation, oppression, intergenerational trauma and the list goes on.
+Sometimes trauma isn’t one shocking event, but something that takes place over months or years.
+Sometimes it is hard to put your finger on what went wrong.
 You might wonder, was my experience bad enough to be considered trauma?
 Am I overreacting?
 Maybe people in your life have told you that it wasn’t that bad, that it was normal, that other people have had it worse, that it was a long time ago.
 Or maybe these are things you are telling yourself.

 If you are wondering, does my experience count as trauma?
-The impacts of trauma are wide ranging.
-It can manifest very differently.
+People respond to these types of experiences in their own unique ways in order to cope, in order to preserve a sense of safety and dignity.
 Having said that, here are five signs you might be dealing with the impacts of trauma:

 Difficulty managing emotions